-Most of us can picture the “old” monasticism: robed monks, friars or nuns praying together by candlelight.
+Most of us can picture the “old” monasticism: monks, friars or nuns praying together by candlelight in their habits (robes).

 The earliest monastics were known as “The Desert Mothers & Fathers” (late 3rd – early 4th centuries).
-At a time when the Christian movement was becoming more-and-more mixed up with the culture of the Roman Empire, women and men withdrew to the desert in order to follow Jesus more faithfully through lives of prayer and simplicity.
+At that time, when the Christian movement was becoming more-and-more mixed up with the culture of the Roman Empire, some folks withdrew to the desert in order to follow Jesus more faithfully through lives of prayer and simplicity.
 Initially they were hermits (monk come from 'mono' meaning 'alone') - but folks were drawn to their witness - and communities began to form.
 Eventually, these communities needed a way to organize themselves, and "Rules" were created.

-In the following centuries, the Empire disintegrated and Christendom proceeded into the dark ages.
-At their best, monastic communities became sanctuaries of the Christian faith, sustaining the way of Jesus in their rules of life, worship, learning and prayer (word has it that they made great beer too!).
+In the following centuries, and at their best, monastic communities became sanctuaries of the Christian spirituality; following the way of Jesus in their rules of life, worship, learning, service, witness and prayer (word has it that they made great beer and cheese too!).

-During World War II, Dietrich Bonhoeffer, the German Lutheran pastor, founder of the ‘confessing church’ and anti-Nazi resister stated that “…the renewal of the Church will come from a new type of monasticism which only has in common with the old an uncompromising allegiance to the Sermon on the Mount.
-It is high time men and women banded together to do this.”
+During World War II, Dietrich Bonhoeffer, the German Lutheran pastor, founder of the ‘confessing church’ and anti-Nazi resister and martyr stated that “…the renewal of the Church will come from a new type of monasticism which only has in common with the old an uncompromising allegiance to the Sermon on the Mount.
+It is high time [people] banded together to do this.”

 In the early 21st century also live in a time of monumental social change, when old structures are collapsing and it is unclear what will emerge in their place.
 This is especially true in the Western Church, as we move into a ‘post-Christendom’ reality.
 Perhaps it is time to re-imagine what Church might be; drawing on the living waters of the past as we move into a new cultural reality.